-Handmade photo ornaments are the perfect way to display your favorite family photos over the holiday season, and they make great gifts too.
+These DIY picture ornaments are the perfect way to display your favorite family photos for Christmas and they make great gifts too.

-My holiday photo ornaments have been so popular over the years that I decided to spruce them up a little.
+My Christmas glitter photo ornaments have been so popular over the years that I decided to spruce them up a little and make a new version.

 Note: This project was originally created for Hewlett Packard’s MyPrintly however that site has been taken offline.
-You can still find some of the MyPrintly projects on the HP YouTube channel.
+You can still find some of my MyPrintly projects on the HP YouTube channel.

 These ornaments are the perfect way to display your favorite memories and photographs of your family members over the holiday season.
 They make great gifts for grandparents too.